-The primary water source for irrigation consists of rain-harvesting off the barn rooftop.
-Domestic and non-commercial agricultural water is provided by two point of diversions (POD) located on APN 107-144-020 from a spring (Certificate H100330) (Attachment 3d).
-The applicant has obtained a Small Irrigation Use Registration (SIUR) for irrigation purposes.
-Existing water storage is approximately 41,000 gallons in two (2) 500 gallon plastic tanks and two (2) 20,000 gallon water bladders.
-The applicant proposes to install twenty (20) additional 5,000 gallon hard tanks to add an additional 100,000 gallons of water storage.
-Existing and proposed water storage will result in 141,000 gallons of total storage.
-Estimated annual water usage is 108,700 gallons (10.87 gal/SF) with peak demand occurring in July at approximately 25,000 gallons per month.
-The Appropriate Right allows up 0.38 acre-feet to be diverted and no more than 0.39 acre-feet to be stored in total.
-A Final Lake and Streambed Alteration Agreement (SAA 1600-2017-0877-R1) with the California Department of Fish and Wildlife (CDFW) (Attachment 3c) was also obtained in December 2017, and revised in October 2018, allowing the three encroachments for water diversions from the Honeydew Creek and unnamed tributaries to Honeydew Creek, for domestic and irrigation uses.
+The primary water source for irrigation consists of a point of diversion (POD) on an unnamed spring, a tributary to the Honeydew Creek.
+The applicant has obtained a Small Irrigation Use Registration (SIUR) for irrigation purposes associated with the diversion (Certificate H100330) (Attachment 3d).
+Existing water storage is approximately 36,000 gallons consisting of three (3) 3,500-gallon plastic tanks, one (1) 3,000-gallon plastic tank, three (3) 2,500-gallon plastic tanks, and three (3) 5,000-gallon plastic tanks.
+The applicant proposes to install seventeen (17) 5,000-gallon plastic tanks and one (1) 2,500-gallon plastic tank to add 87,500 gallons of water storage.
+Existing and proposed water storage will result in 123,500 gallons of total storage.
+Estimated annual water usage is 120,000 gallons (12 gal/SF) with peak demand occurring in July at approximately 25,000 gallons per month.
+The Appropriate Right allows up to 0.38 acre-feet to be diverted and no more than 0.39 acre-feet to be stored in total.
+A Final Lake and Streambed Alteration Agreement (LSAA 1600-2017-0877-R1) with the California Department of Fish and Wildlife (CDFW) (Attachment 3c) was also obtained in December 2017 and revised in October 2018, allowing the three encroachments for water diversions from the Honeydew Creek and unnamed tributaries to Honeydew Creek, for domestic and irrigation uses.